Developer Guide

 https://t.me/{username}

-During their execution, it is checked that there is a current user selected, using Model#getSelectedIndex()
+During their execution, it is checked that there is a current user selected, using Model#getSelectedIndex().
+If the returned value is -1, then a CommandException is thrown.

 The CommandResult returned indicates whether it is triggered by a GitHub or Telegram command using booleans variables.